Compare And Contrast A Light Microscope And An Electron Microscope

 Light Microscopy: Illuminating the Cell

 Light microscopy has a rich history, dating back to the late 16th century.
 While the exact inventor is debated, Zacharias Janssen and his father Hans are often credited with creating the first compound microscope around 1590.
-Robert Hooke's observation of cells in cork in 1665, using a light microscope, marked a pivotal moment in biology.
-Antonie van Leeuwenhoek, a Dutch tradesman, further advanced the field in the late 17th century by developing powerful single-lens microscopes that allowed him to observe bacteria, protozoa, and sperm cells for the first time.
+Robert Hooke's observation of cells in cork in 1665, using a light microscope, marked a key moment in biology.
+But antonie van Leeuwenhoek, a Dutch tradesman, further advanced the field in the late 17th century by developing powerful single-lens microscopes that allowed him to observe bacteria, protozoa, and sperm cells for the first time.
 Over the centuries, light microscopy has continued to evolve, with advancements such as phase contrast microscopy, fluorescence microscopy, and confocal microscopy enhancing its capabilities and expanding its applications.

 Electron Microscopy: A Revolution in Resolution